 Tina is passionate about developing peoples’ confidence and giving them a systematic approach that is transferable under all circumstances.
 She is a huge believer in getting the basics right to have a strong underlying foundation of correct training.

 She is constantly developing herself both as a coach and a rider – so can pass this on to her clients.
-As well as being a Stage 5 Performance Coach in Complete Horsemanship (BHS Instructor in old terms) and a UKCC Level 3 Coach, she recently became a Centre 10 Advanced Coach – completing a 6 month course on Applied Psychology in Equestrian Coaching.
+As well as being a Stage 5 Performance Coach in Complete Horsemanship (BHS Instructor in old terms) and a UKCC Level 3 Coach, she became a Centre 10 Advanced Coach – completing a 6 month course on Applied Psychology in Equestrian Coaching.
 This has enabled a deeper understanding of motivation, confidence and goal setting.
 Developing her training to not only be on a physical skills level – but also to go deeper into the riders mental motivation and to help overcome any barriers that may be present.
+Unmounted sessions are particularly powerful in triggering positive changes.

 A Bit More About Tina’s Approach as a Coach